 In delivery state, pairing mode will be active after inserting the battery or after the power supply has been established.
 This is indicated by the status LED flashing red/green/orange.

 To activate the pairing mode manually, hold down the pairing button for at least 5 seconds after establishing power supply.
 The pairing button is located on the back of the device.

-Depending on whether the unit is supplied with power from batteries or externally, the available functions differ.
+The available functions differ depending on whether the device is battery operated or connected to an external power supply.
 This is determined during pairing.
-The unit must therefore be paired in the same supply type in which it will later be operated.
+The device must therefore be paired in the same supply method in which it is to be operated later.

-If the supply type is changed later, the unit must be deleted from the programming and paired again.
+If the supply method is changed later, the device must be deleted from the configuration and paired again.